RicardoSabinolrs/dotnet-core-microservice/README.md

 # SabinoLabs

-This repository is intended to be part of a reference architecture for microservices with Spring Boot and kotlin.
+This repository is intended to be part of a reference architecture for microservices with .NET Core.

 ## Development